 Immunizations

 Student health protection is important to resist illness and not transmit disease to patients.
 To that end, students are required to have certain immunizations prior to their first clinical or ridealong experience.
-The KPC Student Health Clinic offers the immunizations and titers required by the program at a reduced rate.
-For more information contact the KPC clinic.
-MSC will be arranging a similar immunization opportunity through UAA campus or another entity.
-Students must have the following:
+Students must have proof of the following: